 Oh, to do anything on terrorism.

-Uh, to help us think about the structure of the terrorism uh the Dick Clark's operations, yes.
+To help us think about the structure of the terrorism, Dick Clark's operations, yes.

-Incredibly, the man in charge of the official story of 9-11, Philip Zellico, was the Bush administration advisor who decided to demote the White House's counterterrorism, Dick Clark in the months before 9-11.
+Incredibly, the man in charge of the official story of 9-11, Philip Zelico, was the Bush administration advisor who decided to demote the White House's counterterrorism czar, Dick Clark, in the months before 9-11.

 Yet somehow these details, central though they are, were left out of the Commission's final report.